 1. Bamboo-stemmed cotton buds – There are already a lot of bamboo-stemmed cotton buds available in the market today.
 As the name suggests, they’re made from organic and biodegradable bamboo and cotton, which means that they can biodegrade naturally.

 Bamboo is known as green gold because it is highly sustainable, 100% biodegradable, and very easy and inexpensive to grow.
-For these reasons, it’s one of common materials used in making eco-friendly products.
-In addition, bamboo plants need less fertilizers and water to grow.
+For these reasons, it’s one of the common materials used in making eco-friendly products.
+In addition, bamboo plants need fewer fertilizers and water to grow.

 I have already tried 2 brands of bamboo-stemmed cotton buds, Bambaw and Navaris, since 2018.
-I will share the experience to you on another post.
+I will share the experience with you in another post.

 It is reported that Johnsons & Johnsons has already switched to paper-stemmed cotton buds.
 However, another report came out saying that the switch was only half-hearted because the paper-stemmed are only available in the European stores, while the ones available in Australia, North America, and Asia are still with plastic-stemmed.